|

 Dr. Deming’s red bead experiment provides some additional insight into the idea that our management systems often use “evidence” to support our believes when in fact the “evidence” does not mean what we think it does.
 Dr. Deming included the theory of knowledge (how do we know what we know) as one of the four areas of his management system.
 It is the areas of his work that is least appreciated and understood by managers today.
 Optical illusions provide a simple reminder of how easily we can think we know things that are not so.

-Just as Toyota is always dissatisfied and looking for how to improve, it is important to question what you believe.
-Even when it is as obvious as the A square being darker than the B square.
+It is important to question what you believe; even when it is as obvious as the A square being darker than the B square.
 Understanding the ease with which we can reach false conclusions can be a powerful aid in improving management decision making.

 Related: The Illusion of Understanding - Change is not Improvement - Performance Appraisal Problems - Dr. Deming on Performance Appraisal: “The fact is that the system that people work in and the interaction with people may account for 90 or 95 percent of performance” (from the introduction to the Team Handbook) - It is a mistake to think improving the figures is the goal